History of Tuscany

+This article deals with the history of Tuscany.

 Tuscany is named after its pre-Roman inhabitants, the Etruscans.
 It was ruled by Rome for many centuries.
 In the Middle Ages, it saw many invasions, but in the Renaissance period it helped lead Europe back to civilization.
 Later, it settled down as a grand duchy.
 It was conquered by Napoleonic France in the late 18th century and became part of the Italian Republic in the 19th century.

 Apennine, Proto-Villanovan and Villanovan culture

 The pre-Etruscan history of the area in the middle and late Bronze parallels that of the archaic Greeks.
 The Tuscan area was inhabited by peoples of the so-called Apennine culture in the second millennium BC (roughly 1400–1150 BC) who had trading relationships with the Minoan and Mycenaean civilizations in the Aegean Sea, and, at the end of the Bronze Age, by peoples of the so-called of the Proto-Villanovan culture (c.
 1100-900 BC) part of the central European Urnfield culture system.
 Following this, at the beginning of the Iron Age, the Villanovan culture (c.
 900–700 BC), regarded as the oldest phase of Etruscan civilization, saw Tuscany, and the rest of Etruria, taken over by chiefdoms.
 City-states developed in the late Villanovan (paralleling Greece and the Aegean) before "Orientalization" occurred.